-Main Feature Merits Demerits Environmental Impact Social Impact Final Decision Reason for acceptance/ Rejection In addition, 3 household as occupancy tenant on Govt. land and 1 structure belonging to RWA will also be affected.
-Alignment Optio Inside Siddharth Extension colony affecting 8 numbers of Flats The alignment passing through Pocket-C is almost straight Geometry of alignment is improvised to make it further smooth.
+Main Feature Merits Demerits Environmental Impact Social Impact Final Decision Reason for acceptance/ Rejection 1 structure belonging to RWA will also be affected.
+Alignment Option n-3 Inside Siddharth Extension colony affecting 8 numbers of Flats The alignment passing through Pocket-C is almost straight Geometry of alignment is improvised to make it further smooth.
 There will be less frictional noise due to almost straight track.
 About 469 trees will be impacted.
-There are 08 individual flats owned by 08 households in an apartment/bu ilding /flats coming within the shadow of the viaduct.
-These 08 individual flats needs to be acquired or relocated or temporarily shifted as per discussion and mutual agreement with the flat Recommen ded This option is technically viable.
+There are 08 individual flats owned by 08 households in an apartment/building /flats coming within the partial shadow of the viaduct.
+These 08 individual flats needs to be acquired or relocated or temporarily shifted as per discussion and mutual agreement with the flat owners and 1 structure belonging to RWA will be affected.
+Recommended This option is technically viable.
 Besides this alignment has least environmental and resettlement impact as compared to Option-I and Option-II.
 Hence found most suitable and selected for construction